etlbox/etlbox.website/doks_v1.8/content/docs/transformations/column-transformation.md

 ## Combined Examples

-This examples demonstrates how to use the attributes RenameColumn, RemoveColumn, and ReorderColumn to reorder and remove columns from an object.
+This example demonstrates how to use the attributes `RenameColumn`, `RemoveColumn`, and `ReorderColumn` to reorder and remove columns from an object.

 ### Using POCO